 Surf on a VPN

 We mentioned in a previous piece why a virtual private network is essential for safe browsing.
 Not only does it safeguard you against common data sniffing techniques on public WiFi, but it also allows you to obscure your location from the sites you visit.
-This means that while you're browsing the web on VPN, no one on the outside can effectively track what you're doing.
+This means that while you're browsing the web on the best VPN, no one on the outside can effectively track what you're doing.